Standard Test Methods for Small Clear Specimens of Timber

 6. Control of Moisture Content and Temperature

-6.1 In recognition of the significant influence of temperature and moisture content on the strength of wood, it is highly desirable
+6.1 In recognition of the significant influence of temperature and moisture content and temperature on the strength of wood, it is

-to constant weight before test.
-Tests shall be carried out in such manner that large changes in moisture content will not occur.
-To
+weight before the test.
+Tests shall be carried out in such a manner that largeinfluential changes in moisture content will not occur.

 6.3 Control of Temperature—Temperature and relative humidity together affect wood strength by fixing its equilibrium moisture